cyrneko/ublue-custom/README.md

 This is a custom image built on top of Sericea-Nvidia from the [Universal-Blue](https://universal-blue.org) project.

+The main purpose of this is to provide myself a uBlue image with the `niri` wayland compositor pre-installed, that I can then apply to all my devices.

 > (Info below may not always be up-to-date or complete)

 it includes some repos to pull in the following packages: